tgross/devopsdaysmsp2018/content/_index.md

 *[Jana Kasperkevic, The Guardian, 1 Jul 2015](https://www.theguardian.com/technology/2015/jul/01/google-sorry-racist-auto-tag-photo-app)*

 {{% note %}}
 ML is encoding our biases.
-(This one was so bad that I cropped it out of this picture.)
+Not just dehumanizing people online, but we saw yesterday how it can reinforce structures of power and privilege: access to mortgages, sentencing guidelines
 {{% /note %}}

 ---